-None of the locations within the RGFO are at risk of violating the annual PM2.5 standard (Table 12), but there have been recent exceedances of the 24-hour PM2.5 standard in Boulder and Douglas counties (Table 13).
+Under the previous annual standard of $12 \ \mu g/m^3$, none of the RGFO locations were at risk of exceeding the PM{2.5} limit (Table 12).
+However, with the recent reduction to $9 \ \mu g/m^3$, several RGFO counties are now approaching the threshold.
 The NO2 data show that concentrations are highest in Denver County, where 1-hour values have been around 70% of the NAAQS (Table 14).
 For the annual average, the maximum monitor is trending near 50% of the NAAQS (Table 15).
 No exceedances were recorded for either form of the NO2 standard.
 Figure 2-14 and Figure 2-15 from the 2022 CDPHE Air Quality Data Report shows that NO2 has decreased markedly at the CAMP and Welby locations over the past few decades.
-Most of the area PM10 monitors are well below the NAAQS at approximately 60%, where the highest readings are typically not more than 120 ug m-1.
-In 2022, PM10 exceedances were recorded at two RGFO locations - Pueblo and Lamar - with three events in Pueblo and two events in Lamar.
+Most of the area PM10 monitors are well below the NAAQS at approximately 60%, where the highest readings are typically not more than 120 ug/m3.
 Each of the RGFO counties has ozone design values higher than the NAAQS (Table 16).
 More information on the spatial and temporal variability of ozone across the Denver metro area can be found in Section 4.2.3 of the 2022 CDPHE Air Quality Data Report.